-Investment in health and wellbeing will help address health inequalities within the borough.
-To do this effectively we know we will need to work collaboratively with our health partners and community and voluntary organisations.
+Investment in health and wellbeing will help address health inequalities within the borough, to do this effectively we know we will need to work collaboratively with our health partners and community and voluntary organisations.

-We will work closely with key partners to develop projects to support employability and encourage skills development.
-We will ensure our potential workforce will have the essential skills required to begin their career pathways.
+We will work closely with key partners to develop projects to support employability and skills development to ensure our potential workforce will have the essential skills required to begin their career pathways.